BekaValentine/cyberpunk_game/microlevel_systems.md

 The file system of a computer is represented metaphorically as 3d locations within a given space, like hallways and rooms.
 Each computer's internal environment is themed to that computer or corporation or the virtual environment product branding or whatever.
 The sub-environments might be customized to the user or purpose of the sub-environment.
 User accounts are different "regions" of an environment, accessed through non-euclidean spatial portal rooms (a kind of user directory).
 Files (not directories) are objects.

 Tools that can be used on a computer are in a virtual backpack or toolbelt.
 Some tools can be installed onto a computer, data can be placed onto computers, by putting it into the internal spatial environment for that location.
 Similarly, data/software can be copied _from_ a computer in the same way.

 Things like keys, etc. are data and so can be copied.
+User passwords are objects, SSH keys are objects, etc. Passwords tend to not be lying around, but the locks are "pickable" with the right tools.
+SSH keys often exist within a user's space and thus can be copied, tho.

 Running programs are just objects in (multiple) places (the open file/dir handles).
 Non-running programs are objects in a single place.
 A program runs when it's interacted with and spawned, whereupon a copy is animated as "spawning" and then it starts moving around through the system.